RolandCsibrei/babylonjs-recast-js-nav-generator/README.md

 - [x] Add AxisViewer
 - [x] Add various display options for the debug navmesh - debug drawer
 - [x] Relative sizes of on scene controls to the model size
-- [ ] Loading state
+- [x] Loading state
-- [ ] Use one loader for DND and file input loads
+- [ ] Use one loader for drag and drop and file input loads
 - [ ] Load any suported model file format

 Phase 2:

-- [ ] Obstacles
+- [ ] Add dynamic Obstacles - 80% done
-- [ ] Support for single thread, WASM and worker for nav mesh computation
+- [ ] Add dynamic teleports - 50% done

 Phase 3: